saros-project/saros/docs/documentation/troubleshooting.md

 bytestream type is established between you and a contact (if any).

-For further information check out data connections in Saros on our networklayer page [here](../old/networklayer.md#Data%20connections%20in%20Saros).
+For further information check out data connections in Saros on our network layer page [here](../old/networklayer.md#Data%20connections%20in%20Saros).

 ## Known Issues

-### About data transfer
+### About Data Transfer

-*   Transfering large amounts of data during session initiation (project synchronization) can take a lot of time.
+*   Transferring large amounts of data during session initiation (project synchronization) can take a lot of time.
 Do as much of the synchronization via your version control repository as you can to keep session initiation fast by using "copy of existing project"